oracle-livelabs/database/23aifree/adb-free-container-setup/inst-auth-container-setup.md

 # Install Autonomous Database 23ai Free Docker Image

 ## Introduction
-In this lab, you will quickly configure the Oracle Autonomous Database Free 23ai Docker Container in your remote desktop environment.
+In this lab, you will quickly configure an Oracle Autonomous Database using the Oracle Database 23ai Free Container Image.

-*Estimated Time:* 10 minutes
+*Estimated Time:* 30 minutes

 ### Objectives
 In this lab, you will:

-* Pull, run, and start an Oracle Autonomous Database 23ai Docker image with Podman.
+* Launch the Docker container image.
-* Gain access to Database Actions, APEX, and more via your container.
+* Connect to your Autonomous Database.
-* Explore Oracle’s AI Vector Search.
+* Access SQL Developer Web & APEX.

 ### Prerequisites
 This lab assumes you have: